Common Orbital Tumors in Adults

 - Unilateral Masses are notorious and usually require a biopsy to rule out malignancy.
 Benign mixed tumours are painless, gradually progressive masses of the lacrimal gland causing inferior displacement of the globe among patients in their third and fourth decades of life.
 They are treated by surgical excision of the mass within its pseudocapsule.

 - Adenoid Cystic Carcinoma is the most common malignant epithelial tumour of the lacrimal gland and presents similar to a benign mixed tumour.
 However, there is pain, numbness, diplopia and visual disturbance and a circumscribed lacrimal gland mass with blurred margins infiltrating into bone on CT scan.
 Treatment is surgical.
-They might recur years later but with a mortality of 90%.
+They could recur years later but with a mortality of 90%.

 - Pleomorphic Adenocarcinomas are highly aggressive, malignant mixed tumours seen in patients in their fifth and sixth decades of life.
 It is the second most common malignant tumour of the lacrimal gland and presents as a painless mass with or without new increase in size.
 They usually have a history of prior biopsy for a benign mixed tumour which has undergone malignant transformation.
 Treatment is surgical but more than 75% of the patients die of metastases within 5 years.